What is the Voluntary Carbon Market?

 3. Offers a platform to engage corporate goodwill

 Communities can also benefit from the CSR activities of large companies that involve voluntary reduction, storage, and avoidance of greenhouse gases.
 This offers the potential to strengthen climate change policies and address the inequalities that exist between the rich and the poor.

 4. Allows expansion of the number of participants

-The voluntary carbon market allows private firms, individuals, governments, and NGOs to volunteer freely, and gain experience with carbon inventories, avoidance, reductions, storage, and carbon markets.
+The voluntary carbon market enables private firms, individuals, governments, and NGOs to volunteer freely and gain experience with carbon inventories, avoidance, reductions, storage, and carbon markets.
 The exposure allows growing companies to gain experience with carbon markets, even as they prepare to enter the regulated compliance markets.

 4. Allows the reduction of greenhouse gas emissions without compromising equity